MRtrix3/mrtrix3/docs/reference/scripts/5ttgen.rst

 Synopsis
 --------

-Generate the 5TT image based on a GIF segmentation image
+Generate the 5TT image based on a Geodesic Information Flow (GIF) segmentation image

 Usage
 --------